 Five Keys is well-positioned to provide vocational opportunities to students.
 Vocational courses such as welding, masonry, construction, and pre-release employment training are aligned with community opportunities through business partnerships.
 The schools' strong connections to workforce training programs ensure that, post-graduation, students will have on-site job training opportunities and guaranteed slots in competitive sector-specific training.
 Five Keys staff works closely with community colleges, including the City College of San Francisco, to provide a business certificate program and collaborates with additional job training partners to prepare and transition students to college and career options.
-In 2019, Five Keys formalized a social enterprise relationship with Xerox to offer students paid internship opportunities at in-house print shops across NorCal and SoCal; the program will be effective as soon as the counties of operation meet the safety tier requirements of the state and local COVID-19 guidelines.
+In 2019, Five Keys formalized a social enterprise relationship with Xerox to offer students paid internship opportunities at in-house print shops across NorCal and SoCal; the program will be effective mid-2020.

 Five Keys is committed to helping all of its students achieve college and career readiness.
-A framework of intensive social support is important, and paired with rigorous educational programs, prepares students for lifelong learning and future success.
+A framework of intensive social support is important and, paired with rigorous educational programs, prepares students for lifelong learning and future success.
 Given the significant academic gaps that many students have when they arrive at Five Keys, a high degree of innovation is employed to accelerate achievement with proven methods and evidence-based instruction and curriculum.

 In 2014, standardized test results revealed that the average reading level of Five Keys students at time of entry was equivalent to a 6.1 grade level.
 Average math level at entry was a 5.0 grade level.
 After participating in Five Keys programs, average post-test scores rose to 8.1 for reading and 7.0 for math.
-In the school year 2013-2014, there were 155 twelfth graders who completed 1 academic quarter, and all 155 acquired the necessary credits to complete high school and graduate.
+In the school year 2013 -2014, there were 155 twelfth graders who completed 1 academic quarter, and all 155 acquired the necessary credits to complete high school and graduate.

 Five Keys has found a formula that works.
-A graduate, Herman Turincio, eloquently expressed what he felt about the opportunity to change the trajectory of his life: "I feel like I've been rescued, not arrested."
+A Five Keys graduate, Herman Turincio, eloquently expressed what he felt about Five Keys and the opportunity to change the trajectory of his life: "I feel like I've been rescued, not arrested."

 What it Means to be an "Educated Person" in the 21st Century